SalsaBoy990/docker-wp-bedrock/README.md

 ### Docker notes

 For Linux, you may have to use sudo if your Docker is not configured to be used as a non-root user.

-There are useful bash scripts in bin folder (bin/start, bin/down, etc.) which are useful.
+There are useful bash scripts in bin folder (bin/start, bin/down, etc.)

 ## Change Language